JOTTMEDIA/jottmedia.github.io/content/en/blog/was-ist-eigentlich-eine-vektorgrafik.md

 whether on the web or on a lorry tarpaulin.

-However, if you want to create very detailed images that have a photorealistic character, then raster graphics are the better choice. raster graphics are the better method.
+However, if you want to create very detailed images that have a photorealistic character, then raster graphics are the better choice.
+Raster graphics are the better method.

 Here is a list of the most common pixel file formats: